bobytp/IntelliClaims-TPA-VA/README.md

-# IntelliClaim-TPA-VA
+# Intelli.Claims-TPA-VA

-A virtual assistant for the Insurance TPA
+An AI virtual assistant for the Insurance TPA powered by Google's Gemini.